Ask Phyllis: a blog series of frequently asked real estate questions. Email us here

 Dear Anxious,

-There are other reasons the seller won’t allow you early access to the home.
+The seller won’t allow you early access to the home for other reasons.
 A primary reason will be liability.
 Assume the person installing the garage door injures himself or damages the home.
 Who will be responsible?
 Would the estate’s insurance cover a claim?
 Who will be liable if your belongings go missing from the garage?
 As this is a probate sale and an attorney is involved, it is highly doubtful you will be granted this courtesy.
-Unfortunately, there is no benefit to them to grant you this kindness.
-It seems that the best you can do today is to schedule the garage repair for the day you close escrow and gain possession of your new home.
+Unfortunately, they do not benefit from granting you this kindness.
+The best you can do today is to schedule the garage repair for the day you close escrow and gain possession of your new home.

 Related Post: Making an Offer on a Probate